 When we examine the text closely, we can clearly see that the teacher’s intonation indicates her neutrality and represents her confusion regarding how to tackle the situation.
-In other words, intonation here is used as a linguistic tool bearing syntactic significance to clarify the pragmatic implications of the sentences (or what linguists call "phonetic symbolism") (Hassan, 2009), maintaining that intonation often provides a lot of elucidatory context for the other party (in this case, the student and her aunt).
-The teacher’s intonation here plays a functional role in differentiating between different syntactic structures, the differentiation between reporting and interrogating.
-It further denotes the end of a sentence and expresses surprise, satisfaction, anger, amazement, pain, denial, or interrogation, etc. (Baalbaki, 2005; Crystal, 2010; Hanna 2012).
+In other words, intonation here is used as a linguistic tool bearing syntactic significance to clarify the pragmatic implications of the sentences, or what linguists call “phonetic symbolism” (Hassan, 2009); according to Hassan, intonation often provides significant elucidatory context for the other party (in this case, the student and her aunt).
+The teacher’s intonation here plays a functional role in differentiating between different syntactic structures, as well as between reporting and interrogating.
+It further denotes the end of a sentence, and expresses surprise, satisfaction, anger, amazement, pain, denial, interrogation, and more (Baalbaki, 2005; Crystal, 2010; Hanna 2012).

-לאור הדילמה לעיל, אפשר לחדד את מושג המסוגלות המקצועית אשר מניב תרומה רבה לחקר ההוראה ועבודת המורה בכיתה (Evans & Tribble, 1996; Housego, 1992). לפיכך, ראוי לציין כי מסוגלות המורה מתבססת ונשענת על מרחב תפקידו של המורה, ובעיקר על תפיסת תפקידו לעומת הגדרת התפקיד. ניתן לציין כי, בדילמה השנייה, המורה דאליה תופסת את תפקידה כמשימה לימודית בתוך המרחב הלימודי יותר מאשר כדמות חינוכית אחראית לחינוכם, השכלתם ורווחתם של התלמידים. המורה דאליה לא גילתה במקרה זה תפקיד אחראי בבית הספר, ואף לא הביעה מסוגלות אישית ומקצועית להתעמת עם הדודה, ולשדר בטחון אישי לסארה. לפי פנדורה, תפקידו של המורה, הן במסגרת הכתה והן במסגרת בית הספר, כולל גם היבטים אקספרסיביים, לא פורמליים, הנובעים מיחסי הגומלין בינו לבין האנשים המצויים בסביבת עבודתו (Bandura, 1997).
+The above dilemma allows us to make some suggestions sharpening the concept of Professional Aptitude, a term that is particularly useful in educational research and studying the role of the teacher in the classroom (Evans & Tribble, 1996; Housego, 1992).
+Accordingly, we should note that a teacher’s aptitude is based on the teachers’ roles, and particularly their role-perception – as opposed to the official definition of their job.
+We can also note that, in the second dilemma Dalia, the teacher, seems to perceive her role as purely educational, limiting herself to classroom material, and not stepping up as an educational figure with an overarching responsibility for the education and social welfare of her students.
+In this case, Dalia did not assume a responsible role in her school.
+By avoiding conflict with the aunt she expresses personal or professional incompetence, and fails to give Sara a feeling of personal safety.
+According to Bandura, a teacher’s role, both in the classroom and as part of a school, includes expressive, informal aspects that derive from the relationship between teachers and the people who make up their working environment, (Bandura, 1997).

-בנוסף לכך, המשפחה הערבית נחשבה בדרך כלל כקשורה לערכים ולנורמות מסורתיים וקולקטיביסטיים, אשר בבסיסם כבוד למבוגר, מתן סמכות, ועדיפות לטוב המשפחתי המשותף על הטוב האישי (עזאיזה, לבנשטיין וברודסקי, 2001), ועובדה זו אכן מאפיינת את התייחסות המורה להתנהגויות ולהתבטאויות של הדודה, שבאו על חשבון רווחת התלמידה סארה ואף על חשבון בטחונה האישי.
+In addition, the Arab family is usually considered in light of traditional collective norms and values.
+These accord a place of primacy to respecting one’s elders, and preferring the greater good—be it the family’s or the collective—over one’s personal good (Aziza, Levenstein & Brodesky, 2001).
+Indeed, it seems as though this description adequately explains the teacher’s response to her student’s aunt, which came at expense of her student’s welfare and even her personal safety.

 11.0 The Third Dilemma